 Travelling north, we enter Namibia famous for its desert vistas and dramatic landscapes.
 Once over the border, we cover the short distance to our next lodge, located on the banks of the Gariep River, widely known by its former name - the Orange River.
 In the afternoon you can relax along the banks of the Orange as we prepare for our canoe excursion tomorrow.

-On day five we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
+On day five, after breakfast, we set off on our Orange River canoe trip enjoying the rugged scenery as we paddle along.
 The Orange River is South Africa's longest river, with its source in the Lesotho Highlands of the Drakensberg Mountains.
 This river creates a natural border between South Africa and Namibia, forming a winding green belt through the mountainous and desert terrain of Richtersveld National Park.

 Canoeing along the Orange River we enjoy this remote and striking wilderness setting at a leisurely pace.
 We spend both nights staying at the comfortable lodge featuring a bar, pool, internet cafe, restaurant and shop.